 Like many American dads, ours was a master craftsman.
 In addition to his frame shop and gallery (The Ron Mickel Gallery – Northwest Ohio’s first modern art gallery), he kept a little corner of our family garage for his tools, work bench, and eventually, a metal saw.
 It was there, in his corner of our garage, where he crafted his first custom-cut metal sectional picture frames.

 I remember it like it was yesterday.
-The scene is clear in my mind.

-As with many middle-class households of that era, my three siblings and I weren't allowed to enter the house through the front door.
+As with many middle-class households of that era, my siblings and I weren't allowed to enter the house through the front door.
 There were strict rules.
-We were to enter through the side, pass through the garage, and deposit our coats and shoes in the back hallway, keeping the front of the house presentable for guests, usually artists who were working with my parents or members of our crazy family.
+We were to enter through the side, pass through the garage, and deposit our coats and shoes in the back hallway, keeping the front of the house presentable for guests, usually artists who were working with my parents or other members of our crazy family.
 One afternoon after school, there was dad, in the freezing cold, in the garage, cutting metal picture frames.
 I thought he was nuts, and I said so, loud and clear, with a sassy teenage eye roll and a stomp into the house.
 ‘What in the world are you doing now???”
 I then went about my business, and he went about his.
 While at the time I had wished dad was more like my friends' fathers with a ‘real’ job, he would have none of that.
 He chose the path of risk for independence and possibly, potential reward.
 I didn’t understand.
 Today, I do.

 My sister Dana, reviewing documents with our dad, as he mentored through his final days.

 So how is one ‘raised’ by a person like him?
 The answer for me was side-by-side, with a few gap years in between.